swonh/SDMP/README.md

 ## Acknowledgment
 This work was supported in part by a grant from the National Research Foundation of Korea (NRF), funded by the Korean government.

-This work is based on the following publication:
+It is based on the following publication:

 **Accelerated Dynamic Programming Algorithms for a Car Resequencing Problem in Automotive Paint Shops**
 Sungwon Hong, Jinyoung Choi, Jinil Han, Kyungsik Lee